triggermesh/docs/docs/targets/googlesheets.md

 In the Target creation form, provide a name for the event Target and add the following information:

-* **Google Service Account Secret**: Reference to a [TriggerMesh secret](../guides/secrets.md) containing a Google API key as discussed in the prerequisites.
+- **Google Service Account Secret**: Reference to a [TriggerMesh secret](../guides/secrets.md) containing a Google API key as discussed in [Google API Credentials](#google-api-credentials).
-* **ID**: The GoogleSheets Sheet ID to send the event payload to.
+- **ID**: The GoogleSheets Sheet ID to send the event payload to.
-* **Default Prefix**: A string used during new sheet creation when the event does not provide one.
+- **Default Prefix**: A string used during new sheet creation when the event does not provide one.

 ![GoogleSheets Target form](../images/googlesheets-target/create-bridge-2.png)